Lunar Gateway: Criticism

-NASA officials promote the Gateway as a "reusable command module" that could direct activities on the lunar surface.
+NASA officials promoted the Gateway as a "reusable command module" that could direct activities on the lunar surface.
 However, Gateway has received some negative reactions.

+Former NASA-affiliated people

 Michael D. Griffin, a former NASA administrator, said that the Gateway could be useful only after there are facilities on the Moon producing propellant that could be transported to the Gateway.
 Griffin thinks that after that is achieved, the Gateway would then serve as a fuel depot.
 In a written testimony to Congress, Griffin stated that the current architecture requiring staging operations at a Gateway based in a lunar polar near-rectilinear halo orbit (NRHO) with a 6.5-day period was disadvantageous in that immediate return to the Gateway from the lunar surface is possible only on 6.5-day centers and that no early human lunar mission should knowingly accept the risk of stranding a crew, whether on the surface or in lunar orbit, for days at a time.